Instructions

 The column COUNTYFP contains a numerical code for counties within each state.

-3. What is the (Pearson) correlation coefficient between median house value and the median household income in (i) the whole data, (ii) all of California, (iii) all of Pennsylvania, (iv) Alameda County?
+3. What is the (Pearson) correlation coefficient between median house value and the median household income in (i) the whole data, (ii) all of California, (iii) all of Pennsylvania, (iv) San Francisco County?
 First make scatterplots and guess, then compute these in R. What do you learn about the relationship between median house values and median household income?

 Appendix